gahntpo/LearningiOSDevelopment/README.md

 - clean code
 - UML
 - Sketch
-- Jira, Conflunce, Bitbucket or similar
+- Jira, Confluence, Bitbucket or similar

 Make a list of the most common required skills and highligh them by priority.
 If you don't know a term, look it up.
 This should also answer questions like "should I learn SwiftUI or UIKit?" - During the time of writing, the majority of jobs required UIKit.
 Mostly SwiftUI was a nice to have skill.
 Some job ads don't even mention UIKit because it is so essential.
 You can see they ask for UIKit when they include e.g. Auto Layout or Interface builder knowledge.

 With your application you should try to demonstrate that you have all or most of the required skills.
 The hiring team is going to look for these skills in your application.
-The portfolio projects should demonstrate these skills sets.
+The portfolio projects should demonstrate these skill sets.
 Make it easier for the hiring team by mentioning what skills you used for your projects.
-It is not about making a pretty UI, it is a demo of you coding skills.
+It is not about making a pretty UI, it is a demo of your coding skills.
 That being said, making a great looking UI is also a skill you will need and thus put some work in the UI part too.

 ### Example Project 1
 Demonstrating the following skills